DIY Camera Stabilizer: Steady Videos With Gear You Already Have

 Place the tripod on the blanket and mount your camera on the tripod.
 Then, pull the blanket across the floor to do your slider-like shot.

-DIY camera stabilizer - Using monopod and camera strap as shoulder rig
+How can I create a DIY camera stabilizer using a monopod and a camera strap to function as a shoulder rig?

 This technique is similar—in fact—almost identical with, "using tripod and camera strap as shoulder rig".